atomist-attic/rug/docs/treenodes.md

-In PR317, OverwritableTextTreeNodes replace MutableContainerMutableView, MutableContainerTreeNode, MutableTerminalMutableView, and ScalarValueView for Antlr file types and Microgrammar types, post-pad.
+In PR317, OverwritableTextTreeNodes replace MutableContainerMutableView, MutableContainerTreeNode, MutableTerminalMutableView, and ScalarValueView for Antlr file types, post-pad.

 Sadly, all the more complicated types still exist.
 Fully extracting them is another project.
 It is time to get comments on this structure, first.